 A consulting company has managed all these kids on a contract basis.

-Acting as the eyes and ears for children thousands of kilometers from home.
+Acting as the eyes and ears for children thousands of kilometres from home.

 -Clarification: Since this story was published APTN learned the consulting company didn’t have their contract renewed as of March 31.
 An updated story on this can be found here.